tanvirkaursidhu/Weather-App/README.md

 This weather app will tell you the exact forecast.
 The only thing which you need to do is enter your location :)

-I have used following tech stacks in this :- React.js, OpenWeatherMap API.
+I have used following tech stacks in this :- React.js, OpenWeather API.

 ## Screenshot of the App